tesera/pygypsy/README.md

 You have to symlink from the commit hooks provided to your local git hooks directory as described in [Getting Started](#getting-started):

 You can override the commit hook by using the `-n` option when running `git commit`.
 This is however discouraged!

+### Profiling

+There are many strategies suitable for profiling.

+A good initial strategy is to run `cProfile` on a script as follows:

+    python -m cProfile -s cumtime  "$(which gypsy)" simulate data/raw_standtable.csv.prepped > profile.txt

+It is very easy to be misled by the profiler, cProfile has 2x overhead, and there a multitude of possible solutions to performance issues from internal optimizations to better use of library functions.

+Do not attempt to optimize unless it is absolutely necessary, and discuss your ideas with other developers before trying to implement them.